New research has revealed that most United Kingdom (UK) citizens are still clueless about the Entry/Exit System (EES).

 This includes registering for the EES and, by mid-2025, obtaining an ETIAS before traveling to the Schengen Zone.

-The ETIAS, or the Electronic Travel Information and Authorization System, is the EU’s equivalent of the UK’s new Electronic Travel Authorization (ETA).
+The ETIAS, or the European Travel Information and Authorization System, is the EU’s equivalent of the UK’s new Electronic Travel Authorization (ETA).

 Both are digital travel permits that allow eligible individuals to visit the UK or the Schengen Zone without a visa.